-Chapters 1 and 2 introduced a-helices and b-sheets (Secondary Struture), and some common "motifs" composed of 2 or 3 of these elements (Super-secondary Struture).
+Chapters 1 and 2 introduced alpha-helices and beta-sheets (Secondary Structure), and some common "motifs" composed of 2 or 3 of these elements (Super-secondary Structure).
 Tertiary structure describes the folding of the polypeptide chain to assemble the different secondary structure elements in a particular arrangement.
 As helices and sheets are units of secondary structure, so the domain is the unit of tertiary structure.
 In multi-domain proteins, tertiary structure includes the arrangement of domains relative to each other as well as that of the chain within each domain.

 There is a blurred distinction between "super-secondary structure" and "tertiary structure".
 The introduction of the term "super-secondary structure" was necessary when it became clear that certain arrangements of two or three secondary structures are present in many different protein structures, even with completely different sequences.

 Note that some proteins do not consist of an assembly of these super-secondary motifs.
-For example, proteins of the globin family consist of eight a-helices in contact, but the helices do not pack against other helices which are adjacent in the sequence, with the exception of the final two, which form an anti-parallel helix-turn-helix motif.
+For example, proteins of the globin family consist of eight alpha-helices in contact, but the helices do not pack against other helices which are adjacent in the sequence, with the exception of the final two, which form an antiparallel helix-turn-helix motif.

-Although the term "motif" is often used to describe super-secondary structures (e.g. Branden and Tooze, 1991), it may also be used to describe a consensus sequence of amino acids identified in a number of different proteins, rather than a repeated three-dimensional conformation.
+Although the term "motif" is often used to describe super-secondary structures (e.g. Branden and Tooze, 1991), it may also be used to describe a consensus sequence of amino acids identified in a number of different proteins, rather than a repeated 3D conformation.
 Such a consensus in primary structure generally implies a similarity in tertiary structure.
-But bear in mind that there are very many protein sequences of which the three dimensional structures are not known for certain, so that the term "motif" strictly applies to primary rather than supersecondary or tertiary structure in these cases.
+But bear in mind that there are very many protein sequences of which the 3D structures are not known for certain, so that the term "motif" strictly applies to primary rather than super-secondary or tertiary structure in these cases.

 There are a number of examples of small proteins (or peptides) which consist of little more than a single helix.
-A striking example is alamethicin, a transmembrane voltage gated ion channel, acting as a peptide antibiotic.
+A striking example is alamethicin (view on PDB), a transmembrane voltage gated ion channel, acting as a peptide antibiotic.

 The four-helix bundle is found in a number of different proteins.
-In many cases the helices part of a single polypeptide chain, connected to each other by three loops.
-However, the Rop molecule is in fact a dimer of two of the two-helix units shown above.
+In many cases the helices are part of a single polypeptide chain, connected to each other by three loops.
+However, the Rom molecule is in fact a dimer of two of the two-helix units shown above.

 In four-helix-bundle proteins the interfaces between the helices consist mostly of hydrophobic residues while polar side chains on the exposed surfaces interact with the aqueous environment, as indicated below:

-Compare this with the arrangement of residues that would be expected in a membrane-spanning helical domain.
 The central helices of the photosynthetic reaction centre in fact are arranged similar to the four-helix bundle.

 Other examples exhibit a much more open packing arrangement, as in the steroid-binding proteins uteroglobin, and Clara cell 17kDa protein.

 The four helices may be arranged in a simple up-and-down topology, as indicated.
-A good example is myohemeyrthrin.
+A good example is myohemerythrin.

 A more complex arrangement, such as ferritin is possible:

-The globin fold usually consists of eight a-helices.
-The two helices at the end of the chain are anti-parallel, forming a helix-turn-helix motif, but the remainder of the fold does not include any characterised super-secondary structures.
-These helices pack against each other with larger angles, around 50°, between them than occurs between antiparallel helices (approximately 20°).
+The globin fold usually consists of eight alpha-helices.
+The two helices at the end of the chain are antiparallel, forming alpha helix-turn-helix motif, but the remainder of the fold does not include any characterised super-secondary structures.
+These helices pack against each other with larger angles, around 50°, between them than what occurs between antiparallel helices (approximately 20°).
 See the section below on helix-helix packing.
-Jane Richardson (1981) describes the globin fold as a "Greek key helix bundle", due to the topological similarity with the Greek key arrangement of anti-parallel b-sheets (see section 4.3 on all b topologies).
+Jane Richardson (1981) describes the globin fold as a "Greek key helix bundle", due to the topological similarity with the Greek key arrangement of antiparallel beta-sheets (see section 4.3 on all-beta topologies).